benrady/specific/README.md

 Mocking a function prevents the original function from being called, which is useful when you want to prevent side effects in a test, but still want to ensure it was invoked properly.
 Mocked functions validate their arguments against the specs defined for the original function.

+You can replace a list of functions with mock functions using the `specific.core/with-mocks` macro, like so:

 ```clojure
 (testing "mock functions"
   (with-mocks [sample/cowsay]